Intermodalics/pickit-docs/docs/documentation/picking/preferred-orientation-teach.rst

 Preferred pick point orientation in Pickit Teach
 ================================================

-When a Pickit Teach model has :ref:`multiple pick points <multiple-pick-points>`, optionally with :ref:`flexible pick orientation <flexible-pick-orientation>`, there can be some freedom in how the pick point is oriented.
+When a Pickit Teach model has :ref:`multiple pick points <multiple-pick-points>`, a :ref:`symmetry axis <pick-point-symmetry-axis>` or a tool with :ref:`flexible pick orientation <flexible-pick-orientation>`, there can be some freedom in how the pick point is oriented.
-The **preferred pick point orientation** allows to choose a pick point with an axis that aligns as close as possible to one of the :ref:`reference frame <reference-frame>` axes.
+The **preferred pick point orientation** allows to point a pick point axis as close as possible to one of the :ref:`reference frame <reference-frame>` axes, or a feature point like the reference frame origin or :ref:`ROI <region-of-interest>` center.

 Consider the following example.
-The part in the image below has a single pick point with no flexible pick orientation, hence has no freedom to reorient the pick point.
+The part in the image below has a single pick point without :ref:`symmetry axis <pick-point-symmetry-axis>`, hence has no freedom to reorient the pick point.
 As a consequence, pick points are randomly oriented with respect to the reference frame (lower left, dashed axes).

 .. image:: /assets/images/documentation/picking/preferred_orientation_rigid.png
     :scale: 70%
     :align: center

-Because the part has circular symmetry, a flexible pick orientation that represents it can be added; that is, allow the pick point to fully rotate about the object's Z-axis.
+Because the part has circular symmetry, a :ref:`symmetry axis <pick-point-symmetry-axis>` can be defined to allow the pick point to fully rotate about it.
-It can be seen below that this flexibility is now exploited to fully align the objects with the requested reference frame axis.
+It can be seen below how the symmetry is now exploited to fully align the objects with the requested reference frame axis.

 .. image:: /assets/images/documentation/picking/preferred_orientation_full.png
     :align: center